-3.1.
-Management - Marketing - Advertising (MMA)
+Turning cultural attractions into profit-making machines Management - Marketing - Advertising (MMA)

-As it was mentioned earlier, natural resources, buildings and landscapes cannot speak for themselves, promote their needs and show the world how attractive and precious they are.
+As mentioned earlier, natural resources, buildings, and landscapes cannot speak for themselves, promote their needs and show the world how attractive and precious they are.
 Managed visitor attractions can be defined as designated resources that are controlled and managed for their own sake and for the enjoyment, entertainment and education of the visiting public.
 Almost any attraction can be managed and lead to profit growth.
 Such attractions include museums, ancient monuments, historic buildings, theme parks and gardens, wildlife attractions, industrial archeology sites, amusement, leisure parks, etc.